-Rebecca French is an award-winning queer dance choreographer in Houston, TX.
+Rebecca French is an award-winning queer-identified contemporary dance choreographer in Houston, TX.
 Her creations have been commissioned by the Turrell Twilight Epiphany Skyspace, Cullen Theater, JCC’s ChoreographersX6, CounterCurrent Festival, University of Houston, Miller Outdoor Theater, Houston Center for Photography, Liz Lerman Dance Exchange, New Orleans Fringe Festival, Italy’s Trieste Film Festival, Station Museum of Contemporary Art, and Rice University Dance Theatre, among others.

 As a full-time choreographer, dance for film-maker, dance instructor and arts presenter, French has produced 2-3 original full-length works per season since 2003, in addition to creating 9 dances for film.
 Chosen by the Houston Press as one of the city’s 100 Creatives, as well as a Top 10 Choreographer and one of Houston’s Top 10 Dance Companies, French has also been featured in Houstonia Magazine, CultureMap, Spectrum South, Arts + Culture Texas, Broadway World, Outsmart Magazine and the Houston Chronicle.